fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let's ditch our old patient seed data from the backend and start using [this expanded format](https://github.com/fullstack-hy/misc/blob/master/patients.ts).

-**Notice:** This time the data is not in .json format but instead in the .ts-format.
-You should already have the complete <i>Gender</i> and <i>Patient</i> types implemented so only correct the paths where they are imported from if needed.
+**Notice:** This time, the data is not in the .json format but instead in the .ts format.
+You should already have the complete <i>Gender</i> and <i>Patient</i> types implemented, so only correct the paths where they are imported from if needed.

 Let us now create a proper <i>Entry</i> type based on the data we have.